-- TR-48.
-Employ intelligent transportation system technology and infrastructure to support the efficient movement of people and vehicles throughout the city. - TR-49.
-Classify city streets according to their function, so that needed mobility capacity may be preserved, and planned street improvements will be consistent with those functions. - TR-50.
-Expand arterial capacity in consideration of the multimodal expectations and livability factors for the corridor and neighborhood. - TR-51.
-Provide sufficient arterial rights-of-way to provide space for street trees and landscaping, and to accommodate pedestrian and bicycle facilities, while considering neighborhood character and context. - TR-52.
-Design arterials and streets to fit the intended character of the areas through which they pass. - TR-53.
-Maintain and enhance safety for all users of the roadway network. - TR-54.
-Ensure that maintenance of the existing transportation system be given priority consideration. - TR-55.
-Maintain a collision reduction program to identify high collision locations, evaluate and prioritize potential safety improvements and implement recommended changes. - TR-56.
-Provide street lighting where needed and appropriate based on neighborhood context to improve visibility and safety while minimizing light/glare spillover. - TR-57.
-Minimize visual distractions, extraneous objects, and excessive clutter along arterials.
+- TR-44.
+Employ intelligent transportation system technology and infrastructure to support the efficient movement of people and vehicles throughout the city. - TR-45.
+Classify city streets according to their function, so that needed mobility capacity may be preserved, and planned street improvements will be consistent with those functions. - TR-46.
+Provide sufficient arterial rights-of-way to provide space for street trees and landscaping, and to accommodate pedestrian and bicycle facilities, while considering neighborhood character and context. - TR-47.
+Design arterials and streets to fit the intended character of the areas through which they pass. - TR-48.
+Maintain and enhance safety for all users of the roadway network. - TR-49.
+Ensure that maintenance of the existing transportation system be given priority consideration. - TR-50.
+Maintain a collision reduction program to identify high collision locations, evaluate and prioritize potential safety improvements and implement recommended changes. - TR-51.
+Provide street lighting where needed and appropriate based on neighborhood context to improve visibility and safety while minimizing light/glare spillover. - TR-52.
+Minimize visual distractions, extraneous objects, and excessive clutter along arterials. - TR-53.
+Minimize the number of driveways on arterials to improve the pedestrian environment and reduce the potential for pedestrian and vehicle collisions.

-- TR-58.
-Minimize the number of driveways on arterials to improve the pedestrian environment and reduce the potential for pedestrian and vehicle collisions. - TR-59.
-Ensure that city roadway improvements do not create a bypass for regional traffic that would adversely affect residential neighborhoods. - TR-60.
-Develop and implement an arterial street plan, addressing the nature and conditions of arterials, and establishing guidelines for the design of these streets to be compatible with the abutting uses. - TR-61.
-Allow for repurposing of travel lanes for other uses such as parking, transit or pedestrian and bicycle facilities where excess vehicular capacity exists and/or to optimize person throughput along a corridor. - TR-61.1.
-Strive to achieve zero traffic deaths and serious injuries on Bellevue streets by 2030. - TR-61.2.
-Develop a programmatic approach to Vision Zero that integrates components of Education, Encouragement, Enforcement, Engineering, Equity and Evaluation. - TR-61.3.
+- TR-54.
+Ensure that city roadway improvements do not create a bypass for regional traffic that would adversely affect residential neighborhoods. - TR-55.
+Develop and implement an arterial street plan, addressing the nature and conditions of arterials, and establishing guidelines for the design of these streets to be compatible with the abutting uses. - TR-56.
+Allow for repurposing of travel lanes for other uses such as parking, transit or pedestrian and bicycle facilities where excess vehicular capacity exists and/or to optimize person throughput along a corridor. - TR-57.
+Strive to achieve zero traffic deaths and serious injuries on Bellevue streets by 2030. - TR-58.
+Develop a programmatic approach to Vision Zero that integrates components of Education, Encouragement, Enforcement, Engineering, Equity and Evaluation. - TR-59.
 Design and manage streets to foster safe and contextappropriate behavior of all roadway users.